QAnswer/QA-ESWC2021/docs/doc1.6.md

 ## Option 2

-The first option is to substitute the uris in the original Knowledge Base by the ones supported by QAnswer.
+The second option is to substitute the uris in the original Knowledge Base by the ones supported by QAnswer.
 The cocktail Knowledge Base where the above URIs are substituted can be downloaded [here](/cocktails_align.nt).
 The updated file can be uploaded and indexd as explained in [Part 3](/docs/doc1.3).